DP WORLD

 Issued

-Customers who register for the programme automatically receive certified carbon inset credits from DP World UK at no additional cost, funded through the company’s Energy Transition Contribution.
+Customers who register for the programme automatically receive certified carbon inset certificates from DP World UK at no additional cost, funded through the company’s Energy Transition Contribution.

 Tracked

 Carbon insets generated via Unifeeder are tracked via its GreenBox platform, while Svitzer and DP World Southampton utilises the 123Carbon platform for the same purpose.
-Both platforms record the deployment of lower-carbon fuels and generates tokens for each tonne of CO₂ saved.
+Both platforms record the deployment of lower-carbon fuels and lower-carbon operations to generate tokens for each tonne of CO₂ saved.

 Certified